 What is UX Testing?

 User experience (UX) testing is a process of evaluating how users interact with a product, app, website, or other digital products.
 It is designed to measure user satisfaction, ease of use, and overall enjoyment of products.
 The goal of UX testing is to understand the user's experience and identify areas for improvement to make the product more user-friendly and enjoyable.
+Additionally, with the extensive usage of mobile apps, mobile user experience testing is also gaining significant traction to ensure seamless mobile app performances and utmost user satisfaction.

 Why is UX Testing Important?